gw4-isambard/docs/user-guide/jobs.rst

   qsub -I -q pascalq -l select=1:ngpus=1

 If you request `ngpus=2`, then any subsequently submitted job requesting a GPU will not run on the same node until a node is freed.
-Similarly setting `ncpus=36` will block any jobs from running; Remember, 18 of the 36 cores are Hyperthreads.
+Similarly setting `ncpus=36` will block any jobs from running.